mjcull/R4H2O/manuscript/5_case_study_2.md

 This code selects the `id` and `City` columns and all columns that start with a lowercase p.
 The `starts_with()` function is a useful shortcut to selecting multiple columns.
 The *dplyr* library also has other selectors, such as `ends_width()` and `contains()`.

-Q> Create a new data frame that selects all variables that contain either a 0 or a 1.
+Q> Create a new data frame that selects all variables that contain either a 2 or a 3.

 The second line reverses the value of five of the items that were presented in reverse order, as explained in the introduction.
 Where a respondent answered 7, the new score becomes 1, and so on.
+The last line saves this data to disk for future reference.

 {format: r, line-numbers: false}
 ```
 pii <- select(customers, id, City = city_name, starts_with("p", ignore.case = FALSE))
 pii[, c(2, 3, 8, 9, 10, 11)] <- 8 - pii[, c(2, 3, 8, 9, 10, 11)]
+write_csv(pii, "casestudy2/involvement_tidy.csv")
 ```

-## Tidy Data
+## Tidy Data{#tidy}
 The last step in cleaning the survey is to create a tidy data set.
 [Tidy data](https://www.jstatsoft.org/article/view/v059i10) is a standard way of mapping the meaning of a dataset to its structure.
 Before we start writing more code, some theory.

 A dataset is a collection of values, mostly numbers or strings.
 Values are organised in two ways.
 Every value belongs to a variable and to an observation.
 A variable contains all values that measure the same underlying attribute (like height, temperature, duration) across units.
 An observation contains all values measured on the same unit (like a person, or a day, or a race) across attributes.